Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 If you choose the YouTube Series, it is highly recommended to watch the entire series, from the beginning.
 :::

-:::danger VERY IMPORTANT FOR MAINNET 2.0 LAUNCH
-These documents reference creating a single layer 0 or metagraph.
-For the launch of MainNet 2.0, you will installing a DUAL layer - `layer0` and `layer1` - validator Node.
+:::danger VERY IMPORTANT FOR CONSTELLATION NETWORK LAUNCH These documents reference creating a single layer 0 or Metagraph.
+For the launch of MainNet, IntegrationNet or TestNet, you will installing a DUAL layer - `layer0` and `layer1` - validator Node.
 You will need to add some extra firewall rules to accommodate this initial requirement.
 Please refer to the end of this documentation for these additions.
 The YouTube Series does not cover these extra rules.
 :::

 ### Open Compute EC2 Console